How do you bid on keywords that you don’t have statistics for?

 How do you decide if a keyword that never had a user click on it is a converting keyword?

 If your adgroup convert with an average of 7 % of the clicks and you have:

-Keyword 3: 40 clicks and no conversion, but you just change the ad(s) and landing page
+- Keyword 3: 40 clicks and no conversion, but you just changes the ad(s) and landing page

 You can’t use any statistics rule, to say if any of these keywords, can be used in the future based on statistics.

-The second keywords might still convert more than 5% from the next clicks.
+- The second keywords might still convert more that 5% doing the next clicks.

-The third keyword should have converted 2 times to keep the average, but it is still very thin ground to judge on and with the new ads and landing page, you never know.
+- The third keyword should have converted 2 times to keep the average, but it is still very thing ground to judge and with the new ads and landing page, you never know.

 As a group the five keywords convert 7 % of the time.

 How I tread long tail keywords in Adword

 When you don’t have enough statistics to base a decision on, I turn to gut feeling and use the following rules: